brianhouse/sound_art/FUTURE.md

 so:
---> test if 9v electret works (stereo or not, then?) into the recorder and the MAX --> test if the inductor works with the 9v amp ==> could be motivation to swap everything --> see if a stronger preamp can be made that works with the inductor
+--> test if 9v electret works (stereo or not, then?) into the recorder and the MAX --> see if a stronger preamp can be made that works with the inductor